restaumatic/external-orders-api/README.md

     15. `discounts` - optional, non-empty array of objects containing:
         1. `name` - required text, max 256 characters long
         1. `description` - required text, max 256 characters long
-        1. `value` - required positive number
+        1. `value` - required positive value
     16. `totalGrossPrice` - required number, should be the sum of products' grossPrices if provided for all products

 ### Response